Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-CLSIDs and Junction Folders.md

 ![1]({{ site.baseurl }}/assets/img/posts/CLSIDs and Junction Folders/image2014-10-15.png){:class="imghalf"}

-and note that on reboot, we are once again kicked off by verclsid.exe.
+And note that on reboot, we are once again kicked off by verclsid.exe.

 ![1]({{ site.baseurl }}/assets/img/posts/CLSIDs and Junction Folders/image2014-22.png)